FrodoAlaska/Ishtar/README.md

 # What Is *Ishtar*?
 *Ishtar* is a single-file suite of tools for C++.
-It has the basic data structures, strings, and some useful algorithms.
+It has the basic data structures like dynamic arrays, stacks, queues, hash tables, strings, and even some useful algorithms.
 *No need to build it*.
 Just a single header file that can be copy and pasted into any project.
 *No overhead*.
 A minimal use of the standard library is present sure but nothing else.
 *And readable, too*.
 A library that you can actually look at without vomiting?
-No way.
+No way!

 # What Does *Ishtar* Use?
 *Ishtar* only uses the standard library to do basic things like memory managment and asserts.
 Here's _exactly_ the standard libraries that *Ishtar* uses:
 - cstdlib (for `malloc`, `free`, and `realloc`)
 - cstring (for `memset`)
 - casserts (for `assert`)
+- cwchar (for `wcslen`)

 # What Does *Ishtar* Have?
 *Ishtar* supports most of the basic data structures: